 What series do you recommend me to start with?

 It really depends on what kind of story you’re after.
 I’ll list a few just to get you started at least.
+As always, please listen to the samples first that’s on their website.

 Yuugen Romantica and Yuugen Romantica Uchouten